walkerhughes/walkerhughes/README.md

 👋 Hi, I’m Walker.
-I'm an engineer based in San Francisco, currently building in stealth 🥷
+I'm an engineer based in San Francisco

 <!---
 walkerhughes/walkerhughes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.